chenxy99/Scanpaths/AiR/README.md

 $ CUDA_VISIBLE_DEVICES=0,1 python train.py --lambda_5 0
 ```

-If you would like to ablate the self-critical sequential training, you can directly find the corresponding checkpoint folders with a suffix `_supervised_save`.
+If you would like to ablate the self-critical sequential training, you can directly find the corresponding checkpoint folder with a suffix `_supervised_save`.

 ## Evaluate on test split

-We also provide the [`pretrained model`](https://drive.google.com/file/d/1rvQwMW83g1lZOpWYy-8Iis_qrYQr3sbO/view?usp=sharing), and you can directly run the following command to evaluate the performance of pretrained model on test split.
+We also provide the [`pretrained model`](https://drive.google.com/file/d/1rvQwMW83g1lZOpWYy-8Iis_qrYQr3sbO/view?usp=sharing), and you can directly run the following command to evaluate the performance of the pretrained model on test split.

 ```bash
 $ CUDA_VISIBLE_DEVICES=0,1 python test.py --evaluation_dir "./assets/pretrained_model"